 What does the SAR mean to you?

-"For me, SAR is a unique group of kindred men whose forefathers fought for the dream of freedom still benefiting every American." - Paul C. Pritchard (Florida SAR)
+"For me, SAR is a unique group of kindred men whose forefathers fought for the dream of freedom still benefiting every American." - Paul C. Pritchard (member in the Florida SAR)

 "Through the SAR, I have formed friendships locally and nationwide with those who share my interest in history and family research.
 In addition, few organizations honor veterans as meaningfully as the SAR.
 I am proud to be a member." - Gregory D. Lucas (member in the Washington SAR, Oregon SAR, and South Carolina SAR)